-If you’ve ever toyed with the idea of growing out your hair, there’s really never been a better time to give it a shot (after all, how many of us have been getting regular trims this year?)
+If you’ve ever toyed with the idea of growing out your hair, well, why not just start now?
 To help you on your follicle-filled adventure, we asked hair expert Cleve McMillan to walk us through the process of going long.

 Pick A Logical Conclusion

 Whatever your inspiration, make sure you have a clear idea of what you’re going for from the start.
-“When somebody says to me, ‘I want to grow my hair out,’ the first thing I ask is what’s the end target?”
+“When somebody says to me, ‘I want to grow my hair out,’ the first thing I ask is, what’s the end target?”
 McMillan says.
-You don’t need to have a photo of Brendan Fraser in Airheads in hand (though that might help), but you at least need to have a general idea of what your hair goals are.
+You don’t need to have a photo of a celebrity in hand or anything (though that might help), but you at least need to have a general idea of what your hair goals are.
 Layered?
 Grazing the top of your shoulders?
 “I can’t guide you on the runway unless I know where you’re flying,” McMillan explains.

 Ghost Your Barber

 Depending on the length you have in mind, be prepared to ignore your barber’s Siren’s Call for at least nine to 18 months.
 Trust us: in this situation, your barber’s like an ex — only bad things will happen if you text or call them.
 Hair grows at an average rate of half an inch per month for most people, so grab a ruler and do the math.
 Once your hair has grown beyond four inches in length, you can begin auditioning for a hair metal revival band.
 Until then…